The birth of a bank

 The bank has weathered change in all forms – revolutions, economic crises, new technologies – and adapted to survive.
 The resulting corporate character enables HSBC to meet the challenges of the 21st century.

-How a local bank in Hong Kong grew into one of the world’s biggest financial institutions.
+Learn how a local Hong Kong bank became one of the world’s largest financial services organisations.